 I try to have content that is align with my current situation or any upcoming holidays.
 For example, Mila just turned six months or grilling season has just begun, so everything is pretty current.
 It helps with SEO and Google keyword searches too!
 The more activity you have on your blog, the higher you rank on Google, or so I hear…haha.

-Many bloggers use Hootsuite, which is a content calendar and schedules all of your content.
+Many bloggers use different content calendars to plan their collaborations.
 I did for awhile, but I found it easier just to use my phone, calendar and notes.
 It works for me, maybe because I am not posting a significant amount?
 Either way, I would check it out and see if it works for you!

 How do I find the time to blog?